 Focus on long-tail keywords with clear search intent

-Google Ads for quick visibility in relevant searches
+Google Ads for quick visibility with relevant search queries

 Landing pages for specific product groups or use cases